 We need to be counted and considered in public policy and research so we can understand and address the issues that face LGBTIQ+ communities

-It is rare for LGBTIQ+ populations to be considered, or even named, in policy and strategy.
+It is rare for LGBTIQA+ populations to be considered, or even named, in policy and strategy.
 We’re often not counted in government statistics and our identities aren’t respected when we access government services.

-This sends an incredibly strong message to the communities: your existence is controversial, and the lives and experiences of non-LGBTIQ+ people are more important.
+This sends an incredibly strong message to the communities: your existence is controversial, and the lives and experiences of non-LGBTIQA+ people are more important.

-This invisibility not only affects LGBTIQ+ people, but it has a significant impact on how policies, laws and services are planned and provided.
+This invisibility not only affects LGBTIQA+ people, but it has a significant impact on how policies, laws and services are planned and provided.

-Data and research used by agencies and government departments rarely distinguish between the general population and the LGBTIQ+ communities.
+Data and research used by agencies and government departments rarely distinguish between the general population and the LGBTIQA+ communities.

-The absence of LGBTIQ+ specific data means that it is very hard to successfully campaign for strategies to address issues that are based on evidence and demonstrable need.
+The absence of LGBTIQA+ specific data means that it is very hard to successfully campaign for strategies to address issues that are based on evidence and demonstrable need.

-Our system creates a ‘catch 22’: data needs to be collected to provide impetus for a policy or programmatic response, but there is an absence of data/research which reinforces the misinformation that there are no issues.
+Our system creates a ‘catch 22’: data needs to be collected to provide impetus for a policy or programmatic response, but there is an absence of data and research which reinforces the misinformation that there are no issues.

-To address this gap, the South Australian Rainbow Advocacy Alliance (SARAA) ran the 2019 LGBTIQ+ community survey.
+To address this gap, the South Australian Rainbow Advocacy Alliance (SARAA) ran the 2019 LGBTIQA+ community survey.

-The survey aimed to collect demographics about the South Australian LGBTIQ+ community and the issues that matter to us.
+The survey aimed to collect demographics about the South Australian LGBTIQA+ community and the issues that matter to us.

 The most important issues to respondents were: